qgofer/.github/profile/README.md

 ## Git Rules

-- All master branches should be protected from force push as well as direct pushes.
+- All master/main branches should be protected from force push as well as direct pushes.

-- Always make PR's with at least one reviewer before merging to master.
+- Always make PR's with at least one reviewer before merging to master/main.

 ## Dev process for repos